ssvlabs/gitbook-docs/docs/developers/tools/ssv-dkg-client/ceremony-output-summary.md

 ```

 #### Details about `sharesData` field
-Below is an example of `sharesData` from a Hoodi validator broken down:
+Below is an example of `sharesData` from a Hoodi validator with 4 operators.
+Each segment is highlighted with color:

 <div style={{ textAlign: 'center', width: '100%', margin: '0 auto' }}>
   <img src="/img/sharesData.png" alt="" />